-Method A in the Draft Conference Preparatory Meeting (CPM) text proposes to allow a frequency assignment to be considered as having been brought into use in accordance with RR No. 11.44B, in cases for which a frequency assignment could not be brought into use due to a failure of a newly launched satellite during the ninety-day bringing into use period.
+Methods E1 and E2 in the [draft] Conference Preparatory Meeting (CPM) Report propose to allow a frequency assignment to be considered as having been brought into use in accordance with RR No. 11.44B, in cases for which a frequency assignment could not be brought into use due to a failure of a satellite during the ninety-day bringing into use period.
+Method E2 would, additionally, allow a frequency assignment to be considered as having been brought back into use in accordance with RR No. 11.49.1, in cases for which a suspended frequency assignment could not be brought back into use due to a failure during the ninety-day period of bringing a frequency assignment back into use under No. 11.49.1.
 However, after consideration of the discussions within the ITU-R of this issue, it would be better to continue to apply the current procedures in the Radio Regulations since the failure of any satellite during a 90-day BIU or bringing back into use (BBIU) period is considered to be extremely rare.
-In the case of a newly-launched or on-orbit satellite failure during the 90-day BIU or BBIU period, Administrations already have the possibility of petitioning the RRB for relief under the current procedures.
+In the case of a newlylaunched or on-orbit satellite failure during the 90-day BIU or BBIU period, Administrations already have the possibility of petitioning the RRB for relief under the current procedures.
 If not successful at the RRB, then Administrations may petition a WRC.
-There is no regulatory difference between a newly launched satellite or an onorbit satellite, and adding provisions giving special treatment to a newly launched satellite could penalize operators conducting legitimate satellite fleet movements.
-Additionally, Method A in the draft CPM text could encourage abuse of the newly proposed BIU provisions by unintentionally sanctioning the movement of aging and older satellites from one orbital location to another for the purpose of bringing into use orbital slots without worry about potential satellite failure.
-Since there have not been any demonstrable events of a satellite failure during the BIU period, it is premature and unnecessary to modify the current regulatory procedures.
-Therefore, the United States proposes No Change to Article 11 of the Radio Regulations for this Issue under WRC-15 agenda item 7.
+There is no regulatory difference between a newly launched satellite or an on-orbit satellite, and any provisions in the RR concerning BIU should apply equally to both cases.
+Additionally, Methods E1 and E2 in the [draft] CPM text, if adopted, could encourage abuse by unintentionally sanctioning the movement of aging and older satellites from one orbital location to another for the purpose of bringing into use orbital slots without worry about potential satellite failure.